 A good place to start is with a trip to the tremendous Colonia del Sacramento, which should be at the top of your Uruguay travel list.

 This awesome little town, just on the Rio de la Plata, is the oldest city in the country and hosts some truly special sights.

 A short visit to the town has become by far one of the most popular activities to be enjoyed in Uruguay.

-Arguably the most interesting thing to do, though, is to enjoy a leisurely trek along the old town walls either with a special tour like or by yourself.
+Arguably the most interesting thing to do is to enjoy a leisurely trek around the old town, either with a special tour or all by yourself.